daffarrel/managementAPi/README.md

 ============================================================
 ### About:

 Android base sample application for Scopia Management server.
 This application will demonstrate the http/xml communication between Scopia Management.
-One button will fetch list of registered users and the other will list of gatekeepers.
+One button will fetch list of registered users and the other will list gatekeepers.
 Please go through the API document provided by Avaya to understand how XMLs will be constructed.
 <br>
 <div style="text-align:center">
 <img border="0" src="https://raw.githubusercontent.com/glide112/managementAPi/master/image/sample_screenshot.png" height="384">